kemalenver/SwiftHackerRank/README.md

 # Swift [HackerRank](https://www.hackerrank.com) Submissions

-This is a collection of some of my Hacker Rank submissions written in swift
+This is a collection of some of my Hacker Rank submissions written in [Swift](https://www.swift.org)

-To allow these to work in XCode 8 playgrounds I have done the following:
+To allow these to work in XCode 9 playgrounds I have done the following:

-* Updated to Swift 3.1
+* Updated to Swift 4.1
 * `readLine()` has been mocked

 ## Algorithms